CalyxOS/calyxos.org/pages/docs/guide/getting-started/index.md

 Use F-Droid to install free software Android apps.

-CalyxOS gives F-Droid special privileges to streamline app updates, installs, and uninstalls.

-In addition to the standard F-Droid source for apps (aka “repo”), CalyxOS includes a source for CalyxOS apps, which allows us push out updates for various apps when needed.
+In addition to the standard F-Droid source for apps (aka “repo”), CalyxOS includes two other repos, the CalyxOS Local Repo, used for installing bundled apps, and the Calyx Institute repo, which allows us push out updates for various apps when needed.

 ### Aurora Store

-Aurora Store is an open source, alternative way to access Google Play Store.
-With Aurora Store, you can download apps, update existing apps, search for apps, get details about in-app trackers, spoof your location and much more.
+Aurora Store is an open source, alternative way to access the Google Play Store.
+With Aurora Store, you can download apps, update existing apps, search for apps, get details about in-app trackers, spoof your device details and much more.

 Aurora Store allows you to access Google Play Store using either anonymous credentials, or your own Google Account.